Another British favourite, veganised...

 Brush with a little milk and pop them into the oven for 40 minutes.
 After that time, remove each pie from the tray and place them onto a lined baking sheet and bake for a further 10 minutes.
 Remove from the oven and allow to cool while we deal with the jelly filling.

 Place a third of your stock into a small bowl and sprinkle over your Jel-It-In.
-Don't stir or mix.
-Take the remaining stock and heat in a small pan until steaming but not boiling.
-Take off the heat and vigorously whisk in your Jel-It-In mixture.
-Return to a low heat and carry on whisking for a minute or two.
-Allow to cool slightly.
+Mix until the powder is all dissolved.
+Whisk this into the remainder of the stock in a small pan.
+Heat and simmer for approximately a minute, stirring constantly.
 Now we need to get this mixture into the pies through the holes in the top of the lids.
 I used a syringe for this, but you can just spoon it in, or use a small funnel.
 So whatever method you're using, carry on loading up the jelly until it spills out of the hole in the top.
+If your jelly begins to set in the pan, just gently reheat.
 Repeat until all six are done and then just leave to cool completely.
 Serve as part of a huge platter of goodies - but the essential thing is to serve with either ketchup or brown sauce and pickles.

 I'm a married, mother of one, living in Melbourne.
 I've been Vegan since May 2015.